 I’m attempting baby sign language again with my child.
 I wasn’t consistent, and he wasn’t interested when he was an infant, but now that he gets frustrated when he can’t communicate we might actually get somewhere with sign language.
-This is a very timely guest post about the benefits of baby sign language.
+This is a very timely guest post about the benefits of baby sign language mom can use to engage communication with baby.

 Taking care of a baby’s health is very important; but equally important is focusing on your baby’s intellectual development.
 One possible way to boost your baby’s brainpower is to teach your baby sign language.